 The library focuses its selection on materials that support Pepperdine's areas of curriculum concentration in business, education, psychology, law, public policy, and natural science.
 However, selection is not limited to these areas.
 Materials are selected across a broad spectrum of subjects.

-All government documents are checked in online and given either complete or brief cataloging records.
-Approximately 50% of the collection is cataloged and arranged by the Library of Congress numbering system.
-Located within either the reference or circulating collections, cataloged books are shelved according to their Library of Congress number.
-All government CD-ROMs are cataloged and arranged by Library of Congress number in a cabinet dedicated to housing only government CD-ROMs. periodicals are cataloged and arranged by title on the main floor of the library within the depository area.
-Government pamphlets and microfiche are checked in online and brief cataloging records are created for each item. pamphlets and microfiche are then arranged, according to their Superintendent of Documents number, in pamphlet and microfiche filing cabinets.
+All government documents are checked in online and given complete cataloging records.
+Print materials in book format are given Library of Congress call numbers and are shelved with other books in call number order.
+All government CD-ROMs are cataloged and arranged by Library of Congress number in a cabinet dedicated to housing only government CD-ROMs.
+Periodicals are cataloged and arranged by title, with most current issues located on the periodical display (near the coffee shop).
+Government pamphlets and microfiche are arranged according to their Superintendent of Documents number, in pamphlet and microfiche filing cabinets.
+CD-ROM, Microfiche, and Pamphlet formats are stored at our Calabasas Storage facility.

 Members of the public have free access to the library and to government publications.
 The library is open approximately 117 hours per week.
-Many of the government resources are located at Payson Library, but a majority reside off-site at our Calabasas facility.
+Some government resources are located at Payson Library, but a majority reside off-site at our Calabasas facility.
 These item can be requested to be sent to Payson Library within 24 hours (as compliant with Title 44 U.S.C. §§1901 -1916).
+Please contact the Government Information Librarian for more information.

 Members of the public may use government publications during any of the library's open hours.
 They have free access to government Internet sites.
 There are minimal printing charges for photocopying pages and printing from electronic sources.
 Cardholders may check out government publications that are part of the circulating collection.